 Portobelo is a laidback fishing village in Colón that was once a regional center for trade and the site of several pirate attacks, including one by Captain Morgan.
 It has some small ruins that are worth seeing, but the Caribbean beaches with clear water and white sand are definitely the highlight.

 At the bus station, we had the option to take either the Costa Arriba or Portobelo bus.
-These buses are Diablo Rojo-style, so expect them to be basic but cheap!
-They cost only US$1.60 per person, and this is paid as you are getting off.
-While the bus is cheap, it added quite a bit of travel time to getting to Portobelo.
+These buses are diablo rojo-style (i.e., informal, privately operated transportation options in outfitted ex-school buses) so expect them to be basic but cheap!
+They cost only US$1.60 per person, and this is paid as you’re getting off.
+While the bus is cheap, it added quite a bit of travel time to getting to Portobelo…

 It finally left at 8:45 a.m., stopped for gas on the way, and arrived in Portobelo at 10:30 a.m.
 The travel time was 1 hour and 45 minutes, plus the 30 minutes we spent waiting for the bus to arrive, for a ride that should have taken an hour.
 If you have the budget, I would splurge for a taxi that drops you off directly in Portobelo (approximately US$40 depending on your negotiating skills) so you can be there by 9:30 a.m.